glennhelgesen/glennhelgesen1/content/authors/admin/_index.md

 This will also be the primary focus for this blog.

-Main languages will be Python and SQL.
+Main languages used for analysis will be Python and SQL.

 Enjoy and feel free to ask any questions!